 Villagers who live near a power plant in Gujarat, India that was built with the IFC’s help want to hold it accountable for the discharges of hot water and coal ash that damaged their local fishing and farming livelihoods.
 The hot water polluted their drinking and irrigation water, and coal ash contaminated their crops and the fish they laid out to dry.

 “We hope this will help us seek justice for our losses,” said the lead plaintiff, Budha Ismail Jam, who along with other villagers sued the IFC in federal court in Washington three years ago.
 They complained of respiratory problems from coal dust and said the plant did not follow a new law that requires building cooling towers to minimize thermal pollution.

 The IFC, which has 184 member nations and is based in Washington, provides financing for projects in developing nations.
-In 2008, it signed $450 million in loans for building the coal-fired Tata Mundra power plant in Gujarat at a cost estimated over $4.4 billion.
+In 2008, it signed US$450 million in loans for building the coal-fired Tata Mundra power plant in Gujarat at a cost estimated over US$4.4 billion.